Ernest Gruening: Political career

 Intrigued with New Deal politics, he switched careers.
 Gruening was appointed to the U.S. delegation to the 7th Inter-American Conference in 1933, Director of the Division of Territories and Island Possessions of the Department of the Interior, 1934–1939, and Administrator of the Puerto Rico Reconstruction Administration, 1935–1937.
 He was a member of the Alaska International Highway Commission from 1938 to 1942.
 In 1939, Gruening was appointed Governor of the Territory of Alaska, and served in that position for 13 1/2 years.
 He was a delegate to the Democratic National Conventions of 1952, 1956, and 1960, and was elected to the United States Senate in 1958, serving for 10 years.

 One of Gruening's areas of expertise was Mexico.
 In 1928, he published the most comprehensive book on the country, which is still recommended by the U.S. State Department and Mexican officials today.
 For this work, the best written by a non-Mexican on Mexico, he received the Order of the Aztec Eagle from the Mexican government.

 Despite having been born outside of Alaska, he was a fervent supporter of the territory's statehood, serving as one of its first senators after statehood.
 He gave the keynote speech in 1955 at the Alaskan Constitutional Convention entitled "Let Us End American Colonialism!" in which he outlined the ways in which the United States mirrored the actions of the British Empire in North America before the Revolutionary War in relation to the territory of Alaska.
-Gruening's argument was that Alaska had been a colony of the U.S., but one that, from its purchase, had been promised statehood.
+Gruening argued Alaska was a colony of the U.S., but had been promised statehood from its purchase.
 With his assistance and support, Alaska entered the Union four years later, in 1959.